katsmith133/glwagner.github.io/_pages/projects.md

 Salty, freezing cold water is poured into the ocean's abyss when the ocean cools and new sea ice forms during winter in Antarctica.
-This dense water creeps and spreads equatorward to fill all the ocean basins, all the while gently stirred and mixed into the lighter water above by turbulence and breaking interior waves.
-The balance between these processes ultimately determines the structure of oceanic density so critical to ocean dynamics, the storage and mixing of heat and carbon, and climate.
-My work in abyssal mixing uses, or will use, large numerical models to rationalize observations and chip away at at the mystery of how the density stratification of the ocean somehow equilibrates as it gives rise to the same wave-driven turbulent processes that erode, mix, and homogenize it.
+This dense water creeps and spreads equatorward to fill all the ocean basins, all the while gently mixed into the lighter water above by turbulence and breaking interior waves.
+The balance between these processes ultimately determines the structure of oceanic density so critical to how the ocean moves, mixes, and stores heat and carbon.
+My work in abyssal mixing uses large and "realistic" numerical models to investigate how how turbulent mixing both depends on and erodes the ocean's density stratification.

 [Waves and flow]: https://glwagner.github.io/projects/wavesAndFlow